 The Department's FOIA litigation demands continued to be considerable.
-In FY 2023 the Department was named as a defendant in 56 new FOIA litigation cases, the same as in FY 2022.
-In FY 2023 the Department closed approximately 60 litigation cases consisting of 105 FOIA requests, ending the fiscal year with approximately 200 total FOIA litigation cases involving 373 unique FOIA requests.
-Most litigation cases are filed against the Department for failure to respond within the statutory time limits.
+In FY 2024 the Department was named as a defendant in 82 new FOIA litigations, closed approximately 60 litigation cases consisting of 97 FOIA requests, and ended the fiscal year with approximately 220 total FOIA litigations involving 373 unique FOIA requests.
+Most cases are filed against the Department for failure to respond within the statutory time limits.
 While FOIA requests in litigation comprise only about 1% of all FOIA requests at the Department, they demand a disproportionate share-approximately 90%-of the FOIA reviewer resources, which has contributed to the increase in the FOIA backlog.

-In summary, the Department's FOIA program, under new leadership, is pursuing innovative ways to address the increasing quantity of requests involving larger volumes of electronic and other records.
+In summary, the Department's FOIA program continues to pursue innovative ways to address the increasing quantity of requests involving larger volumes of electronic and other records.
 The Department remains dedicated to improving its ability to process FOIA requests, enhancing the timeliness of its responses to the public, and examining different uses of technology for benefits throughout the entire FOIA process.
 Additionally, the Department continues to promote transparency and provide information to the public through its online presence and by posting documents released under the FOIA to the public FOIA website.
 Feedback is welcome and can be provided at FOIA Feedback Page.